saipheblue/saitech.blog/content/post/post_11/index.md

 ## Is It Worth It?

-While not all games will see a huge improvement, GameMode is a simple and effective way to squeeze out extra performance.
+While not all games will see a huge improvement, Gamemode is a simple and effective way to squeeze out extra performance.
 If you’re a Linux gamer, it’s definitely worth a try!

 For more details, check out the [Github repository](https://github.com/FeralInteractive/gamemode)